René Le Bègue: Driving career

 The following year, Le Bègue traveled to the United States to compete in the 1940 Indianapolis 500 alongside fellow Frenchman René Dreyfus.
 Driving a pair of Maseratis for the American/French owner Lucy O'Reilly Schell, Le Bègue qualified 31st, but Dreyfus was bumped and ended up as the second alternate.
 On race day, it was decided for the two drivers to split time in the car, and each drove two stints of approximately 50 laps (125 miles) apiece.
 Le Bègue started the race and ran approximately laps 1–50 and laps 101–150.
 Dreyfus piloted the car for laps 51–100 and from 151 to the finish.
 The pair brought the car home in 10th place, flagged 8 laps down.
 A rainstorm prompted officials to flag the race after only the first three finishers received the checkered flag.

-René Le Bègue continued racing until the German occupation of France during World War II when he joined the Free French Forces.
+Le Bègue continued racing until the German occupation of France during World War II when he joined the Free French Forces.
 With the war over, in 1946 he prepared to return to the racing scene and was elected vice-president of the French Drivers Association (AGACI, Association Générale des Amicales et Coureurs Indépendants).
 However, early that year before the season started the thirty-two-year-old Le Bègue was accidentally asphyxiated by gas leaking from a defective water heater in his bathroom.
 The 9 June 1946 Grand Prix race at Saint-Cloud, won by Raymond Sommer, was named the René Le Bègue Cup in his memory.